Top South Korea, Japan, China envoys agree to work for a summit soon

 "Based on the accomplishments achieved through this meeting, the three ministers decided to continue their efforts to hold the trilateral summit at the earliest convenient time for the three countries," a joint statement after the meeting said.

-Chinese Foreign Minister Wang Yi said at a joint news conference much depended on Japan proving it was serious about recognizing its wartime past.
+Chinese Foreign Minister Wang Yi said at a joint news conference much depended on Japan proving it was serious about recognising its wartime past.

 "The war has been over for 70 years, but the problem with history remains a present issue, not an issue of the past," he said referring to the end of World War Two.